bterbs/phase-2-challenge/part-4/quiz.md

 In the PATH environment variable - it specifies the directories in which executable programs are located.

-On a UNIX computer, how do you stop a running process?
-Cntrl + C or use the kill command with process id (ex 'kill 1849').
+On a UNIX computer, how do you stop a running process? control-c or use the kill command with process id (ex 'kill 1849').

 What packages do you have installed via homebrew?
 Running 'brew list' in the terminal reveals what packages are currently installed via homebrew.
 Mine are 'coreutils, hub, node,	postgresql,